-“We’ve got this gift of love, but love is like a precious plant.
+“Love is like a precious plant.
 You can’t just accept it and leave it in the cupboard or just think it’s going to get on by itself.
-You’ve got to keep watering it.
-You’ve got to really look after it and nurture it.”
+You’ve got to keep watering it”

 Each couple’s therapy is designed to match their very specific needs.
 Treatment plans stem from extensive initial assessment (i.e. couple and individual sessions plus surveys) of relationship functioning and couple goals.